 - Greater control over stories, including in use of suspense, deferral of gratification and crystallising the important elements of a story.

-- A familiarity with the script-development process within HETV and the role of the script editor as well as other key team members.
+- Familiarity with the script-development process within HETV and the role of the script editor and other key team members.

-- Increased awareness of the story expectations of HETV as well as the market and audience.
+- Increased awareness of the story expectations of HETV as well as of the market and audience.

-- Increasing judgment and self-confidence in the selection, development and realisation of story ideas and the ability to collate and present/pitch notes to the wider team.
+- Increasing judgment and self-confidence in the selection, development and realisation of story ideas, and the ability to collate and present notes to writers and the wider team.

-- Professionalism in working with others, including writers, production teams, execs and creatives.
+- Professionalism in working with others, including writers, production teams and execs.

 Throughout the course you’ll study real-world scripts that work – and some that don’t – to help you understand how thinking in story terms can help you identify and tackle problems, and make your note-giving more effective at all stages of the development process.